HST-Based Lens Model of SDSS J1226+2152, in Preparation for JWST-ERS TEMPLATES: Lensing Analysis

 A giant arc, labeled A1A2 in \autoref{fig:cores} appears south of the bright images of Source 10.
 It was spectroscopically confirmed as residing at the same source plane as source~10, $z=2.9233$ \citep{Koester2010,Bayliss2011}; the interaction between these galaxies, and their extended \lya\ halo, were recently studied by \citet{Solimano2022}.

 The ground-based data used by \citet{Koester2010} lack the resolution needed to fully interpret the lensing evidence in this field.
 Nevertheless, they were able to deduce that the critical curve must pass through the bright arc in order for the lens to not produce counter images that were not observed.
 They correctly predicted that space-based imaging will confirm the merging-pair nature of this lensed image.
 As for the giant arc, it was misinterpreted as two multiple images bisected by the critical curve, with a counter image at 10.3.
-The \hst\ data reveal that the arc lacks the symmetry that would be expected from such lensing configuration.
+The HST data reveal that the arc lacks the symmetry that would be expected from such lensing configuration.
 The giant arc is rather a highly flexured, tangentially distorted \textit{single} image of its source galaxy.
 As such, it does not provide multiple-image constraints.
 Nevertheless, the fact that it is singly-imaged can be used to reject models that predict multiple images of the giant arc.

 A few other arc-like features appear around this cluster core.
 An extended red galaxy, with high flexure, can be seen south of 10.3.
-This image is likely a single image of the source, with no detection of counter images; it is therefore not used as a strong lensing constraint. \citet{Bayliss2011} measured the redshifts of three other background sources but their redshifts are too low for them to be strongly lensed (B1 at $z=1.34$, D1 at $z=0.77$, and E1 at $z=0.73$).
+This image is likely a single image of the source, with no detection of counter images; it is therefore not used as a strong lensing constraint. \citet{Bayliss2011} measured the redshifts of three other background sources but their redshifts are too low for them to be strongly lensed (B1 at $z=1.34$, D1 at $z=0.77$, and E1 at $z=0.73$). \citet{Tejos2021} inspected the field of view of the available MUSE data in this field (ESO programme IDs 0101.A-0364(A) and 0102.A-0718(B)), both for galaxies detected by HST and for emission-line-only galaxies with no HST counterpart, but no new constraints were found.

 That only one strongly lensed galaxy can be used to constrain this cluster core, albeit with numerous constraints from emission clumps, is a limiting factor.
-The anticipated \JWST/NIRCAM and MIRI multiband imaging of this field, as part of TEMPLATES (program number 1355, PI: Rigby) may reveal additional lensed galaxies that are invisible to \hst.
+The anticipated JWST/NIRCAM and MIRI multiband imaging of this field, as part of TEMPLATES (program number 1355, PI: Rigby) may reveal additional lensed galaxies that are invisible to HST.
 Such detections can further constrain this cluster core, and reduce the lens modeling uncertainties.